cloudhood/leetcode/README.md

 # Leetcode
-Solutions to database problems on Leetcode.
+Solutions to (mainly) database problems on Leetcode.
 Updated daily.